 Getting Your Baby Used to the Car Seat

-This can start by getting your bub more used to the car seat itself.
+This can start by getting your bub more used to the luxury or cheap rent a car seat itself.
 And how do you do this?
 Bring the car seat inside and have your baby sit in it.
 Keep your baby occupied.
 You can do this by giving your baby some of their favorite toys to play with.
 By doing this, you’re building an association of ‘play’ that is connected to the car seat.
 Make sure that you engage and interact with your baby during this time.

 Getting Your Baby Used to Car Travel

 So, your baby is happy playing in the car seat inside your home.
 Now it’s time to start experimenting with some short car trips.
 The first thing to ensure is that your car seat is properly installed and secured.
 Once you’ve done this, it’s time to get on the road.
 The best time to go for a drive is while your baby is in in a good mood.
 Have someone in the back seat to interact with your baby and keep them occupied.